What is this site for?

 Over many years he has collected many IT related programs and tutorials, of interest to himself and perhaps helpful to you, and which are shared on this website.
 Other items have been contributed by friends.
 All programs listed and all documents, hosted on this site, are (unless otherwise stated) free to access for non commercial use – see individual copyright notices.
 Suggestions and corrections are welcomed!

-John has also created a number of technical support documents and given presentations on many aspects of computer technology over the years to interested local groups.
-His most recent documents and presentations are available on this site in the hope that they are useful to others.
-Further documents are regularly added and suggestions for further guides (or even contributions) are welcomed and should be submitted to John for consideration.
+John has also created a number of technical support documents and given presentations over the years to interested local groups, mainly to GXCC members at their meetings.
+His most recent documents, and presentations given at GXCC meetings, are available on this site in the hope that they are useful to others.
+Further documents are regularly added and others are are planned.
+Other suggestions for guides (or even contributions) are welcomed and should be submitted to John for consideration.

-Finally John has also summarised his extensive industry experience spanning over 50 years, and provided links to video interviews that have been recorded, that cover his career and described some of his memorable projects in some detail.
+John has also added links to his extensive experience, and to video interviews that have been recorded, that cover his career and some more technical issues on things he has worked on.

 How to use this site

-The menus at the top of the page each contain pull-down lists leading to sub-topics.
+The menus at the top of the page each contain pull-down lists leading to sub topics.
 It is hoped that these are self explanatory.
-They currently include links to:
+They include links to:

 -